 Grab the antenna near one of the magnets and lift it.
 When one magnet is loose, the other two are easier to "break off".
+In some situations the magnetic force may be so great that it is necessary to unscrew the antenna first and remove the magnets separately.

-2.3.5 To mount the antenna fixed on the vehicle roof
+2.3.6 To mount the antenna fixed on the vehicle roof

-The antenna may be fixed on the roof of your car, using three M5 bolts and mounting plates.
-This solution requires that you drill three holes in the roof of the car and remove the magnets from the antenna.
+The antenna may be fixed on the roof of your car, using three M5 bolts, spacers and rubber washers.
+This solution requires that you drill three holes in the roof of the car.